-This Statement provides an overview of the efforts that PVH Corp. (together with its subsidiaries, "PVH," the "Company," "we," "us" or "our") has taken, including during our fiscal year from January 31, 2022 to January 29, 2023 ("fiscal 2022"), to ensure that forced and child labor is not taking place in our business, including within our supply chain.
-We have prepared this Statement on a consolidated basis for PVH --although not all the entities in our consolidated group are subject to each or any of the California Transparency in Supply Chains Act, UK Modern Slavery Act or Australian Commonwealth Modern Slavery Act -- because we have a single compliance program, with one set of policies, relating to forced and child labor.
-Our compliance program and policies also address child labor risks.
+This Statement provides an overview of the efforts that PVH Corp. (together with its subsidiaries, "PVH," the "Company," "we," "us" or "our") has taken, including during our fiscal year from January 30, 2023 to February 4, 2024 ("fiscal 2023"), to ensure that slavery, forced labor, child labor and human trafficking is not taking place in our business, including within our supply chain.
+We have prepared this Statement on a consolidated basis for PVH - although not all the entities in our consolidated group are subject to each or any of the California Transparency in Supply Chains Act, UK Modern Slavery Act, Canada's Fighting against Forced Labour and Child Labour in Supply Chains Act or the Australian Commonwealth Modern Slavery Act - because we have a single compliance program, with one set of policies, relating to slavery, forced labor, child labor and human trafficking.
+To the extent applicable, the signature pages in this Statement include additional disclosures specific to the entities required to prepare a statement under one or more of the laws listed above.

-In this Statement, PVH uses "forced and child labor" to refer to slave labor, prison labor, indentured labor, bonded labor, human trafficking, child labor and similar conduct.
+In this Statement, PVH uses "forced and child labor" to refer to forced labor, slave labor, prison labor, indentured labor, bonded labor, human trafficking, child labor and similar conduct.